clux/facemaulers/pcs/faey.md

 they will find them after the arena (if they survive it)
 Entourage: Horned Devil, Chain Devil, High Level Thiefling zegash

+## Zegash
+Blue Abishai.
+Might try to blackmail.
+Could also give them a Greater Dimension Door, which would forfeit the match.
+Matchfixing.
+They don't bite.
+Talk about breaking the magic of the bank.

 ### Faey's Items
 If he's in prison, in a bag there [[ormolu-complex]].
 Otherwise, appraisal process in a vault.